Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training courses or have obtained any certifications that directly relate to carpentry, include the details on this page.
-This will demonstrate your commitment toward professional growth and continuing education in the field.
+If you’ve completed any particular training program or received certifications directly related to carpentry, you should list the details at the bottom of this list.
+This shows your dedication to professional growth and continuing education within the field.

 Example:

-OSHA Certified: Completed Occupational Safety and Health Administration (OSHA) training on construction safety protocols.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction regarding safety guidelines for construction.

 Please format the resume according to your needs.